-For the six months ended February 29, 2024 (Unaudited)
+For the six months ended February 28, 2025 (Unaudited)

-Net asset value, beginning of year/period \$7.43
+Net asset value, beginning of year/period \$7.20

-Net investment income (1) 0.26
+Net investment income (1) 0.20

-Net realized and unrealized gains (losses) from investment activities 0.12
+Net realized and unrealized gains (losses) from investment activities 0.19

-Total from investment operations 0.38
+Total from investment operations 0.39

 Less distributions:

 Net investment income (0.37)

-Net realized gains from investment activities -
+Net realized gains from investment activities

-Return of capital -
+Return of capital

 Total distributions (0.37)

-Increase from shares repurchased -
+Increase from shares repurchased

-Anti-dilutive effect of Tender Offer
+Anti-dilutive effect of Tender Offer (0.07)

 Dilutive effect of Rights Offer

-Net asset value, end of year/period \$7.44
+Net asset value, end of year/period \$7.15

-Market price, end of year/period \$6.77
+Market price, end of year/period \$6.82

-Total market price return (2) 7.50%
+Total market price return (2) 8.01%

 Ratio to average net assets:

-Ratio of expenses to average net assets 0.99%
+Ratio of expenses to average net assets 1.84%

-Ratio of net investment income to average net assets 7.03%
+Ratio of net investment income to average net assets 5.51%

 Supplemental data:

-Net assets, end of year/period (000's) \$130,456
+Net assets, end of year/period (000's) \$133,894

-Portfolio turnover 45%
+Portfolio turnover 27%

-(1) Per share net investment income has been determined on the basis of the weighted average number of shares outstanding during the period.
+(1) Per share net investment income has been determined on the basis of the average number of shares outstanding during the period.

-(2) Total market price return is calculated assuming a \$10,000 purchase of common stock at the current market price on the first day of each period reported and a sale at the current market price on the last day of each period reported, and assuming reinvestment of dividends and other distributions to common shareholders at prices obtained under the Fund's Dividend Reinvestment Plan (which was terminated on September 12, 2018).
+(2) Total market price return is calculated assuming a \$10,000 purchase of common stock at the current market price on the first day of each period reported and a sale at the current market price on the last day of each period reported.